2U Inc. (TWOU) deserves closer scrutiny

-The share price of 2U Inc. (NASDAQ:TWOU) fell to $8.52 per share on Friday from $9.07.
-While 2U Inc. has underperformed by -6.06%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, TWOU fell by -11.25%, with highs and lows ranging from $14.12 to $4.70, whereas the simple moving average jumped by 4.36% in the last 200 days.
+The share price of 2U Inc. (NASDAQ:TWOU) rose to $9.88 per share on Friday from $8.71.
+While 2U Inc. has overperformed by 13.43%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, TWOU fell by -4.26%, with highs and lows ranging from $14.12 to $4.70, whereas the simple moving average jumped by 21.24% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?